dustinpfister/blog_posts/_posts/vuejs-template.md

 ## 1 - vue template basics

-This is a post on the vuejs template DOM option in vuejs.
-I assume that you have at least some background with javaScript, html and so forth.
+This is a post on the vuejs template option in vuejs, and as such I assume that you have at least some background with javaScript, html and so forth.
 This is not a getting started post on vuejs, so I will not be bothering with the very basics of vuejs here.
-To write a vuejs template the [mustache syntax](https://vuejs.org/v2/guide/syntax.html#Text) can be used to inject text, but for attributes the [v-bind directive](https://vuejs.org/v2/guide/syntax.html#Attributes) must be used.
+However in this section I will be going over some very basic examples of templates that are not the far beyond the first steps of getting started with vuejs.

+There are a few things to cover even when it comes to just starting out with just a very simple hello world style example of a vue temaplte.
+For example when it comes to injecting text nodes there is using the [mustache syntax](https://vuejs.org/v2/guide/syntax.html#Text), but then there is also using the v-text directive to do the same thing.
+There are a wide range of directves to work with when working out a template, but in this basic section I will just be touching base on a few of them.

-## 2 - vue templates in string form
+### 1.2 - vue templates in string form

 Using a string template just simply involves setting a string form of the template to the template DOM option property.
 This string from template will then be used to compile the contents that will be used in the mount point set with the vue el DOM option.